Solight Design

-The Solight Design, Inc. makes rechargeable solar lanterns, invented by Alice Min Soo Chun.
+Solight Design is an American company that manufactures portable solar lanterns intended to provide lighting in disaster areas and to people who otherwise have no access to electricity.
+It was co-founded by architecture professor Alice Min Soo Chun.
+She designed the company's signature product, the SolarPuff lantern, which is based on an earlier product created by Chun and some of her students at the Columbia Graduate School of Architecture.

 Products

 Solight Design offers portable, cube-shaped, water-resistant solar lanterns that fold flat when not in use.
 The high-end version is the SolarPuff solar lantern, while the more economical version is the SolarHelix solar lantern.